 As an adult member, you’re free to use any of our facilities at any time during opening hours.
 So whether that’s deadlifts at dawn or a sunset swim, you’re always sure of a warm welcome at Gym Plus.
 All the classes fun by our fitness team are included, whilst any private instructors’ classes are clearly marked on the timetable and swimming lessons are bookable separately.
 You also receive free training support when you join and a free fitness review whenever you’d like one.

 Support and coaching from our fitness team is provided free of charge when you join, until you are totally at home on the club.
 You are also entitled to a fitness and workout review to shake things up, whenever you feel things have got a bit same old, same old.
 You are able to book personal training at an additional fee, if you’d benefit from a more intensive 1:1 training experience throughout your membership.

 You can pay monthly by direct debit if that suits you, or get a decent discount for paying annually.
 It’s all about what works for you.

-Once you are past your initial 6 month contract term you are free to cancel at any time, with 30 days notice.
-If you just need a bit of time off, for example for an injury (hopefully not) or for the trip of a lifetime (yay!) then it makes more sense to freeze your membership for up to 3 months.
+Once you are past your initial 6-month contract term you are free to cancel at any time, with one calendar month’s notice.
+If you just need a bit of time off, for example for an injury (hopefully not) or perhaps for the trip of a lifetime (yay!) then it makes more sense to freeze your membership for up to 3 months.

 Yes!
 We pride ourselves on our inclusive attitude and doing everything reasonably possible to open up access to the clubs for everybody.
 Amongst our longest serving members, you’ll find individuals with a broad spectrum of additional needs that are easily met by our teams.